GriselJimenez/GriselJimenez/README.md

 Languages and Tools: Currently learning Python (OpenCv), QGis and R.

-My current research is about:
+My current tasks are about:

 Optimal Integrated Geological modeling for development planning and well and reservoir management
 is vital to reservoir simulation and economic decisions.
 A good workflow should be scaled and iterative